 Any and every mortgage lender will be happy to review you for pre-approval.
 In order to do that you need to submit the following:

 2. Bank Statements (2 months ALL numbered pages)

-3. Tax returns or W-2′ s (2 years)
+3. Tax returns or W-2’s (2 years)

 You also have to give a lender permission to pull your credit report and sign a loan application.
-Loan officers or banks analyze your financial data as if they are reviewing you for actual purchase and let you know how much they are willing to lend.
-They commit to that number with a pre-approval letter and as long as nothing changes dramatically (loss of income, increased debt).
+Loan officers or banks analyze your financial data as if they are reviewing you for actual purchases and let you know how much they are willing to lend.
+They commit to that number with a pre-approval letter as long as nothing changes dramatically (loss of income, increased debt).
 You should be able to secure that mortgage amount any time in 60-90 days.

 Mortgage lenders will sometimes provide a pre-qualification at your request, but they take your income data over the phone, don’t run your credit, and do not verify anything.
 It is worth about as much as the paper it is written on.